Battle of Bint Jbeil: Respite

 On 30 July Israel launched an airstrike on a civilian building in the town of Qana, to the north of Bint Jbeil, in which 28 Lebanese civilians were killed, including 16 children.
 Under American pressure Israel declared a two-day suspension of air strikes on targets in southern Lebanon.
 Israel also agreed to allow a 24-hour “window” where the United Nations could assist locals who wanted to leave southern Lebanon.
 Hezbollah reciprocated and suspended all its rocket attacks on northern Israel.

 After 19 days of continuous shelling Bint Jbeil at last experienced a lull in the fighting.
 Large sections of the town had been reduced to rubble and hundreds of survivors, mainly the old and infirm who had been unable to escape from the battlefield, emerged from the ruins.
 A convoy of ambulances from the Lebanese Red Cross arrived at the town and began evacuating the civilians.
-The United Nations and Hezbollah soldiers also assisted in the evacuation of civilians.
+The United Nations and Hezbollah fighters also assisted in the evacuation of civilians.

 The Salah Ghandour hospital was the only hospital in the area and had been hit several times by Israeli shells.
 It had no fuel for its generators and was finally abandoned during the pause in the fighting.
 Fouad Taha, the hospital's director and only remaining physician, and the other staff helped in the evacuation of the remaining civilians before leaving the town.
 He had survived a direct hit on his night quarters.
 "We're feeling guilty leaving people behind," he said.

 Operation Change of Direction 8 and 9 (1–9 August)

 According to the Winograd report there were ground battles in Bint Jbeil during Operation Change of Direction 8 (1–3 August) but it gives no details.
 There are no other reports confirming any serious fighting in Bint Jbeil, or of any Israeli casualties, during this period.
-Lebanese sources claim that "what appeared to be a truce" [hudna] was observed from 29 July until 7 August, when Operation Change of Direction 10 was launched.
+Lebanese sources claim that "what appeared to be a truce" (hudna) was observed from 29 July until 7 August, when Operation Change of Direction 10 was launched.

 In the beginning of August discussions were held at IDF command about what to do about Bint Jbeil.
 Chief of Staff Halutz decided to occupy the remaining pockets of resistance close to the border; Bint Jbeil, Ayta ash-Sha’b and Mays al-Jabal.
 This time Bint Jbeil would be effectively surrounded and attacked simultaneously from all sides.
 The operation was to be completed by 8 August.

 On the evening of 6 August, the battle began again.
 The Israeli advance into Bint Jbeil was slow.
 The following day a paratrooper was killed and four others were wounded in a clash that lasted several hours.
 Two Israeli tank crew members, including a senior officer, were killed and two others injured when their tank was hit by an anti-tank missile.
-The IDF claimed that 5 Hezbollah soldiers were also killed during the clash.
+The IDF claimed that five Hezbollah soldiers were also killed during the clash.